Kasoor

 Kasoor is a 2001 Indian Hindi-language legal thriller film directed by Vikram Bhatt and produced b Mukesh Bhatt's Vishesh Films.
 It stars Aftab Shivdasani and Lisa Ray in her Hindi film debut.
 Ray's voice was dubbed by Divya Dutta, while Shivdasani's voice was dubbed by Bhatt himself.
-Apoorva Agnihotri, Irrfan Khan and Ashutosh Rana appear in supporting roles.
+Apoorva Agnihotri, Irrfan Khan, Divya Dutta, and Ashutosh Rana appear in supporting roles.
 The film was released on 2 February 2001, and was a critical and commercial success.
 It is notable for the soundtrack composed by Nadeem–Shravan.

 The film is an unofficial remake of the 1985 American film Jagged Edge, with the climax being borrowed from the 2000 American horror film What Lies Beneath, which was also adapted unofficially by Bhatt into a full-fledged film in 2002.